anees-patwa/NewsSite/README.md

 ##### Creative Portion
 - added a search feature where the user can search for specific blogs based off the blog title. if the blog does not exist, the user is prompted 'file does not exist.'
+- you can search regardless if you are signed in or not